FusionAuth/fusionauth-site/site/_posts/2023-07-01-announcing-fusionauth-1-46.md

 excerpt_separator: "<!--more-->"
 ---

 FusionAuth version 1.46 shipped on June 19, 2023.
-This release includes a number of security fixes, improvements to the device grant, and improves the OIDC discovery endpoint.
+This release improves the OIDC discovery endpoint when you have multiple tenants, enhances the Device grant, and includes a number of security fixes.
 And more!

 <!--more-->

-All in all there are 26 issues, enhancements, and bug fixes included in the 1.46 releases.
+All in all there are 26 issues, enhancements, and bug fixes included in the 1.46 release.
 As always, please see the [release notes](/docs/v1/tech/release-notes#version-1-46-0) for a full breakdown of the changes between 1.45 and 1.46.

 ## Security fixes